Chart Color Schemes

 Brassall has a typical household mix, with a lower-than-average median household size

 Family households account for 68.3% of all households, including 26.2% couples with children, 22.7% couples without children, and 18.1% single parent families.
-Non-family households constitute the remaining 31.7%, with lone person households at 28.8% and group households comprising 2.9%.
+Non-family households constitute the remaining 31.7%, with lone person households making up 28.8% and group households comprising 2.9%.
 The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households